Types of flour: what you need to know

 Kamut Khorasan – another ancient form of wheat

-With all of this choice available, it can be hard to know which flour to use for which job, so take a look at our page Which flour is best for the job.
+With all of this choice available, it can be hard to know which flour to use for which job, so take a look at our page Plain flour or self raising flour, which flour is best for the job.